eyedeekay/si-i2p-plugin/README.md

 you to a captive portal login assistance page.
 God captive portals are fucking stupid.
 Who knew?
 Seriously, stay off my clearly labeled sites.

+I am now fairly certain that it can't be forced to retrieve URL's outside the i2p network in properly configured browsers under normal circumstances.
+Remember to set [*] Use this proxy server for all protocols or other relevant browser configurations.
+This appears to be the default behavior for surf and uzbl.

 Before version 0.21, a framework for generating service tunnels ad-hoc will also be in place.
 This will be used for fuzz-testing the http proxy and the pipe proxy.
 Almost everything will be improved by the availability of this.